 They cannot draw outside the main keyboard rectangle, even temporarily.
 (This restriction limits Steady Type’s ability to generate large temporary controls that are essential for people with hand tremors.)

-For Steady Type to provide a full solution on iOS, it should be incorporated in the operating system.
+For Steady Type to provide parity to people with hand tremors on iOS, it should be incorporated in the operating system.

 Millions of people suffer from hand tremors.
 7 to 10 million people worldwide live with Parkinson’s Disease.
 As many as 10 million Americans have essential tremor.
 Tremors can also be caused by multiple sclerosis, stroke, head injury, or as a side effect of prescription and non-prescription drugs.